The intersection of grief and loneliness is complicated. Though loneliness, as a concept, is one I think many assume we understand.

 “The subjective psychological discomfort people experience when their network of social relationships is significantly deficient in either quality or quantity.”

 In other words, loneliness occurs when a person’s social relationships don’t meet their interpersonal needs or desires.
-I want you to note, the above definition says nothing about the state of being alone.
+I want to note; the above definition says nothing about the state of being alone.
 Instead, that loneliness is a feeling of discomfort that arises when a person subjectively feels unfulfilled by their social relationships.

-Individual loneliness is defined by what a person wants in contrast to what they have.
+Individual loneliness is defined by what a person wants in relation to what they have.
 So whether a person has 100 great family and friends, if they long for something or someone they don’t have –like an intimate partner, a friend they can open up to, a group of people who “get them,” a family, etc. – they are liable to feel lonely.

 “Something or someone they don’t have….”

 If you’re grieving, you may feel this has become the story of your life.
-There are aspects of bereavement that make loneliness seem inevitable and unsolvable.
+There are aspects of grief that make loneliness seem inevitable and unsolvable.
 Primarily, the fact that what you desire is your loved one, and what you have is an emptiness molded so precisely to your loved one’s likeness that no one else could ever fill it.

-People who are grieving are at a disadvantage when it comes to loneliness because the person they long for is forever gone.
+People who are grieving are at a disadvantage when it comes to loneliness because the person they long for is gone.
 I’ve come to understand that loneliness after the death of a loved one is many things.
 Above all else, it’s the ache of having loved someone so much that pieces of you became them, and pieces of them became you.

-How do you do this?
-I sadly can’t answer that for you.
-I guess I would say that, when ready, open yourself up to the love of people in your life.
-You don’t have to let go of your loved one, but simultaneously decide to accept the company and support of others and maybe, if necessary, seek out new people in the process.
-It won’t be easy, and it won’t be perfect, but perhaps in time, the hole left by your loved one will be filled by the love of many.
+You can hold on to your loved one, while at the same time, accepting the company and support of others.
+And maybe, if necessary, seeking out new people in the process.
+It won’t be easy, and it won’t be perfect, but perhaps in time, you can partially fill the hole left by your loved one with the love of many.